buntobot/auto-reply/README.md

 ## License

 This code is licensed under BSD 3-clause as specified in the [LICENSE](LICENSE) file in this repository.
-This project is heavily based on @SuriyaaKudoIsc's [auto-reply](https://github.com/SuriyaaKudoIsc/auto-reply).
+This project is heavily based on @parkr's [auto-reply](https://github.com/parkr/auto-reply).